justinvdm/sig/readme.md

 <a name="redir"></a>
 ### `.redir(t)`

 Redirects values and errors sent from the calling signal to signal `t`.
 The returned signal is a new signal that controls this redirection.
-When either it, `s` or `t` are killed, the redirection ends. `redir` behaves differently to `then`, as it does not set the calling signal as the source of `t`.
+When either it, `s` or `t` are ended, the redirection ends. `redir` behaves differently to `then`, as it does not set the calling signal as the source of `t`.

 ```javascript
 function join(a, b) {